Azure/azure-sdk-for-python/sdk/identity/azure-identity/TROUBLESHOOTING.md

 |---|---|---|
 |AADSTS7000215|An invalid client secret was provided.|Ensure the `client_secret` provided when constructing the credential is valid.
 If unsure, create a new client secret using the Azure portal.
 Details on creating a new client secret can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).|

-## Troubleshooting `ClientCertificateCredential` Authentication Issues
+## Troubleshoot `ClientCertificateCredential` Authentication Issues

 `ClientAuthenticationError`
 | Error Code | Description | Mitigation |